guikaiwen/QSP_Paper_Artifact/README.md

 (Note that $N = 2^n$ is the total number of amplitude values encoded, and $n$ can also represent the number of data qubits.)

+See https://github.com/guikaiwen/qubit_efficient_QSP for an alternative method that has the following circuit complexity numbers:

+A. $O(N)$ depth using generalized multi-controlled Ry gates

+B. No additional ancilla qubits required (total of $O(\log(N))$ qubits)

 -------------------------------
 Please contact kgui@uchicago.edu if you have any questions.